BioMike/seed-node-monitor/README.md

 ##Installation of data collecting software

 ###Requirements:
-* Python 3
+* Python 3, including requests module
 * python-bitcoinrpc: Supplied with source in case not available system wide
-* pycrypto: Ubuntu users should install the python3-crypto package
+* pycrypto

+###Ubuntu notes
-* python requests module: Not installed by default with python on Ubuntu (apt-get install pip && pip install requests)
+The requests module is not installed by default on Ubuntu.
+Use "apt-get install pip && pip install requests" to install it Ubuntu users should also install the python3-crypto package for pycrypto.

 ###Instructions:
 1. Change the settings in node-request.py to reflect the coin daemon settings (var: rpc_*).